 In these pictures he describes and reveals the “soul” of his sitters, the way they were and, above all, their wish to be recognized as such.
 A few of these works faithfully reproduce turn-of-the-century fashions, some of which are more classical, while others are ultramodern and reflect the latest trends in dress.

-This was one of the pillars of Joaquín Sorolla’s life.
-His many depictions of family scenes and the everyday life of his children or, in particular, the numerous and extremely beautiful portraits he made over the years of his wife and muse Clotilde García del Castillo bear witness to his love of his family.
+His many depictions of family scenes and the everyday life of his children and his wife indicate that family was one of the pillars of Joaquín Sorolla’s life.
+In particular, the numerous and extremely beautiful portraits he made over the years of his wife and muse, Clotilde García del Castillo, bear witness to his love of his family.
 These engaging images were also a showcase of his work and attracted a growing clientele.